Little Bear

 Parking for the Original Approach at Bear Mountain TH.

 Overview: A Few Rappels under 100’ will land you at the bottom of Little Bear Canyon.
 Ideally this route can be done as a link up with Sun Bear as they utilize the same approach and exit.
 For those new to the area or sport, starting with Miyagi would be a good warm up option as well.
 Recommended approach is from the sun bear homestead, starting from Bear Mountain will add on mileage and time.
+This route is rated easy to moderate depending on the approach option you select.

 • Intermediate and beginner approach options